 This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
 The Authority places no limit on the amounts invested in any one issuer for federal agency securities, except for mortgage pass-through securities, which may not exceed 20% of the Authority's portfolio.
 For disclosure purposes, investments issued or explicitly guaranteed by the U.S. government and investment in mutual funds and external investment pools are not required to be evaluated for concentration of credit risk.
-At December 31, 2019, the Authority did not have more than 5% invested in a single issuer.
 The following are the concentrations of credit risk representing 5% or greater in a single issuer in either year, all of which are Government sponsored enterprises:

-2020 2019 Freddie Mac Notes 55% 0%
+2021 2020 Freddie Mac Notes 78% 55%